SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 **Publishing your results**

 Following up on the idea that mutualized infrastructure reduces the carbon footprint, the publication on massive preprint servers like [ArXiv ](https://arxiv.org/)or [HAL](https://hal.archives-ouvertes.fr/) presents an excellent ratio in terms of visibility/resource consumptions.
 Green Open Access is actually green (see [here](https://en.wikipedia.org/wiki/Open_access#Definitions) the difference between Green and Gold OA).
 Gold Open Access comes with a few caveats.
 First, like for any other website, the fancier the hosting, the more resource-intensive.
-Pop-ups, banners, pictures, videos on the publisher’s website are loaded every time the paper is accessed and generating a substantial CO2 footprint.
+Pop-ups, banners, pictures, videos on the publisher’s website are loaded every time the paper is accessed and generate a substantial CO2 footprint.
 What is more, a wide array of well-established publishers harvests researchers’ data ([data tracking](https://www.dfg.de/download/pdf/foerderung/programme/lis/datentracking_papier_en.pdf)), which is not only problematic in terms of data privacy, but also in terms of environmental impact that comes from harvesting, storing, and using the tracked data.